Enhancing Multilingual LLM Pretraining with Model-Based Data Selection: Methods

 \textbf{Dataset Creation.} For our model-based filtering approaches, our goal is to identify documents from the pretraining dataset that are most similar to our representative samples, with the notion of similarity determined by the specific classifier used.
-We can measure the similarity to our training dataset directly, for example, by computing the cosine similarity to our training samples in the embedding space.
+We can directly measure similarity to our training data, for example, by calculating cosine similarity with training samples in the embedding space.
 Alternatively, following the approach of \citet{li2024datacomp}, the task can be framed as a binary classification problem, with the representative samples as the positive class.
-For the negative class, we can simply subsample documents from our pretraining dataset, under the assumption that the majority of these documents are neither well-structured nor knowledge-rich.
+For the negative class, we can subsample documents from our pretraining dataset, under the assumption that the majority of these documents are not well-structured or knowledge-rich.
 We use both approaches for our classifiers.

-To create the binary classification training dataset, we selected 80K random examples from the training set (\emph{MKC} or \emph{MKC$^+$}) as positive samples and 80K random examples from FineWeb-2 as negative samples.
-For smaller datasets, such as \emph{Include-Base-44}, the entire dataset was used.
+To create the binary classification training dataset, we selected up to 80K positive samples by using all examples from the smaller source datasets (e.g., \emph{Include-Base-44}) and randomly subsampling from the \emph{Aya Collection} for \emph{MKC$^+$}.
+The positive samples were combined with the same number of randomly sampled negative examples from FineWeb-2.
 The same training dataset was utilized across all model-based filtering approaches, disregarding negative samples when unnecessary.
 Additionally, we created a training dataset for each language individually to avoid leaking language-specific biases to data of other languages.

 \textbf{Sample Pre-processing.} We applied no pre-processing to the FineWeb-2 (negative) samples but performed minimal pre-processing on the representative (positive) samples.
 For instance, in datasets like \emph{MMLU} or \emph{OpenAssistant-2}, we concatenated various sample components.
 For the \emph{Aya Collection}, we resolved encoding issues in non-Latin languages and removed samples containing \textit{\textless unk\textgreater} tokens, which were particularly prevalent in Arabic data (37.1\%).